PA055/5839B-Notebook/Notebooks/building.typ

       ]
   )

   *Odometry Modules* These are 3 modules 2 vertical and 1 horizantal that are used to track the robots position.
-They are jointed to always be in contact with the ground, and have a 3.25 in omni wheel spin an encoder to track movements.
+They are jointed to always be in contact with the ground, and have a 3.25" omni wheel spin an encoder to track movements.
   #components.pro-con(
     pros:  [
         - Simple Design